 If they understand the value you deliver, they will be more than likely to have this trade.

-HubSpot CRM allows you to create CTAs, Landing Pages and Forms - all on the same platform.
-This means all the data collected through it will be stored at the same place, therefore easily accessible.
+HubSpot CRM allows you to create CTAs, Landing Pages and Forms on the same platform.
+This means all the data collected through it will be stored in the same place, therefore easily accessible.
 You will have full visibility of how many users visited the article and how many clicked on the CTA.
 Additionally, you will see how many of those who went to the landing page have filled out the form versus those who did not.

 Not only this is a way of generating leads, but this gives you insights on the journey towards converting/not converting which in turn allows you to create better value and optimise the lead gen strategy.